yungSoftware/roblox-2016-source-code/README.md

 # Roblox 2016 Source Code

 This source originates from **[robloxsrc.zip](https://mega.nz/file/mrxkSRRK#n5YmV1iPUPZCfiI6IDWkT3eDq9k3-yA7rl_hURked8Y)**, which was circulating some time ago but has become hard to find.<br>
-After a long effort, this repository has been brought to GitHub with many improvements!<br>
+After a long effort, this repository has been brought to GitHub with many improvements!

 **To build from the source, refer to [BUILDING.md](/BUILDING.md)**<br>
 - Make sure to read it thoroughly to avoid any issues.